Mr Creosote: Reception

-When asked about his proclivity toward gruesome film violence, director Quentin Tarantino said that the "Mr. Creosote" scene was the only time he had been disturbed by a graphic or gruesome film sequence.
+Film director Quentin Tarantino said that the "Mr Creosote" scene was the only time he was unable to view a graphic film sequence, recollecting, "If somebody vomits, and I actually smell vomit while I'm watching this, I'm just going to hurl!"

-George Harrison of The Beatles, who co-founded production company Handmade Films to fund the making of Life of Brian and other later projects by Python members, noted the similarity between the Mr. Creosote episode and the scene in Magical Mystery Tour where John Lennon, dressed as a waiter, serves pasta to Ringo Starr's fictional Aunt Jessie using a spade to build a giant mound of spaghetti on the table.
+George Harrison of The Beatles, who co-founded production company Handmade Films to fund the making of Life of Brian and other later projects by Python members, noted the similarity between the Mr Creosote episode and the scene in Magical Mystery Tour where John Lennon, dressed as a waiter, serves pasta to Ringo Starr's fictional Aunt Jessie using a spade to build a giant mound of spaghetti on the table.

-In his 2015 Movie Guide, Leonard Maltin described Mr. Creosote as having "an unforgettable scene, like it or not".
+In his 2015 Movie Guide, Leonard Maltin described Mr Creosote as having "an unforgettable scene, like it or not".

-British extreme metal band Anaal Nathrakh reference Mr. Creosote in their song "The Age of Starlight Ends".
+British extreme metal band Anaal Nathrakh reference Mr Creosote in their song "The Age of Starlight Ends".

+Noting that creosote is a fossil fuel product, Andreas Malm and Wim Carton in their 2025 book on climate change, The Long Heat, interpret the scene as an illustration of the non-linear effects of climate change.